 A lot of evidence supports a causal relationship between greater psychological well-being and better

 overall health and improved disease-specific outcomes.
 For example, changing states of wellbeing, by increasing positive emotion and decreasing negative emotions, results in beneficial physiological and biological changes.
 For example, reduced inflammation and greater immune functioning.
 These changes also contribute to diverse positive health outcomes such as cardiovascular health.

-Several systematic reviews and meta-analyses have suggested that psychological well-being can be enhanced by interventions such as mindfulness training.
+Several systematic reviews and meta-analyses have suggested that psychological #wellbeing can be enhanced by interventions such as mindfulness training.
 Integrative body-mind training (IBMT) has been on a particular focus.
 It shares key components with other forms of mindfulness training, such as a systematic training of attention and self-control with an attitude of acceptance and openness to present experiences.

 IBMT has shown multiple positive effects on psychological well-being and health, including increased self-control and positive emotions, and decreased negative emotions and stress hormones.
 In one randomized controlled trial, young adults were assigned randomly to an IBMT or a relaxation training (RT) group for five sessions of brief training.
-From baseline to post-training, IBMT participants compared to those in RT, showed greater improvement of performance in executive control which is an index ofself-control.
+From baseline to post-training, IBMT participants, compared to those in RT, showed greater improvement of performance in executive control which is an index of self-control.

 increased basal immune function, suggesting better health outcomes.
 There has been some indirect evidence showing that mindfulness capacity, a trait that is often increased after mindfulness training, can modulate neural responses to emotion-related stimuli and influence affective processing.

 Together, these findings provide some evidence that mindfulness training may enhance psychological well-being through influencing brain structural plasticity.
-However, it is required future investigation that should focus on establishing a direct relationship between brain functional changes and behavioral improvement following mindfulness training in randomized control trial (RCT).
+However, it is required future investigation that should focus on establishing a direct relationship between brain functional changes and behavioural improvement following mindfulness training in randomized control trial (RCT).